radsvi/SleepTimer/README.md

 # Sleep Timer

+Application that shuts down currently running media after timer elapses.

+Also slowly turns volume down before reaching the timer.

 Only works on Android atm.

-Motivation for creating this app was to replace other commercially available alternatives, because those didn't have working volume control on newer android devices.
+There are multiple commercially available alternatives, but I couldn't find one that had working volume control on newer android devices.